lorenzoleonelli/Books/JOSH_KAUFMAN_ThePersonalMBA.md

 >**A compromise is the art of dividing a cake in such a way that everyone believes he has the biggest piece (L. Herard)**

 Common ground is a precondition of any type of transaction.
 Without any area of overlapping interest there is no reason for a prospect to chose to work with you.

+The **Pricing uncertainty principle** states that all prices are arbitrary.
+>**Price is what you pay, value is what you get (W. Buffet)**

+The 4 possible **pricing methods** are:
+1. Replacement cost
+2. Market Comparison
+3. Discounted Cash Flow(DCF) / Net Present Value (NPV)
+4. Value Comparison

+**Education Based Selling** is the process of making your prospects better, more informed customers.
+By investing energy in making your prospects smarter, you simultaneously build trust in your expertise and make them better customers.
+**Next best alternative** is what you'll do in the event you can't find a common ground with the party you are negotiating with.
+The more acceptable alternatives you have, the better your position.

+The 3 universal alternatives are:
+1. Resources
+2. Time
+3. Flexibility

+The 3 steps of **3D Negotiation** are:
+1. Setup (Who has the power)
+2. Structure (What is NBA (Next Best Alternative)
+3. Discussion (Real Talk)

+>**Gifts are never free: they bind the giver and the receiver in a loop of reciprocity (M. Mauss)** Providing **free value** builds your social capital.

+5 standard objections that appear in sales:
+1. It costs too much (loss aversion)
+2. It won't work
+3. It won't work for me
+4. I can wait
+5. It is too difficult

+**Reactivation** is the process of causing past customers to buy from you again.

+>**A satisfied business customer is the best business strategy of all (M. Leboeuf)**

+The longer the **process** the higher the risk of things going wrong.

+The 2 possible distribution channels are:
+1. Direct to User
+2. Intermediary

+>**Never promise more than you can perform (P. Syrus)**

+Quality = Performance - Expectations

+Offer Predictability is given by:
+1. Uniformity
+2. Consistency
+3. Reliability
++ Reputation
++ Value Perception

+**Throughput** (which should always be measured) represents the rate at which a system achieves its desired goal.

+**Duplication** is the ability to reliably reproduce something of value.